Amitheshkn/Drinking-Water-Notifier/README.md

 # Drinking-Water-Notifier
-Provides a drinking water notification every hour !
+Provides a drinking water notification every hour ! on your desktop

  Language used: Python
  version : 3.9